Is my baby lactose-intolerant?

 Lactose-free formulas are generally nutritionally complete and use alternative carbohydrates such as glucose polymers or corn syrup solids instead of lactose.
 These formulas are appropriate for infants with congenital lactase deficiency or secondary lactose intolerance (e.g., post-gastroenteritis) who are not breastfed and do not have cow’s milk protein allergy.

-Extensively hydrolyzed or amino acid-based formulas are not indicated for isolated lactose intolerance but are reserved for infants with cow’s milk protein allergy.
+Extensively hydrolyzed or amino acid-based formulas are not indicated for isolated lactose intolerance but are reserved for infants with severe cow’s milk protein allergy.

 Worried About Allergies?
 Let’s Help You Get Answers